-October 3, 2019 - Prescribed burns have begun in areas around the forest.
+October 22, 2019 - Pile burning and low-intensity prescribed burns have begun in areas around the forest.
 Below is a list showing current activity, proposed projects, and completed work.

 For questions, contact the burn supervisor for the specific project.

-10/1/2019 - Goosenest Ranger District - Pile burning in the Black Rock and First Creek areas continuing through the weekend.
+10/22/2019 - Goosenest Ranger District - Pile burning continues today in the Black Rock area near Lodge Pole Station.
 Smoke may be visible.
 Please do not report.

 Goosenest Ranger District – Fuels Technician Brandon Dethlefs (530) 398-5727

 Van Bremmer-1,471 acres between Garner Butte and Garner Mountain near the communities of Tennant and Bray.

 Thompson Ranch-900 acres of understory burning approximately five miles east of the community of Bray and four miles northeast of Tennant.

 Erickson-1,820 acres of understory burning approximately two miles west of the community of Bray and seven miles northwest of Tennant.

 Bray-1,807 acres near the communities of Bray and Tennant.